 Hence, the point for you to keep is that even if you have the ultimate neutral off-white color palette running throughout your home, you could add in some home decor (think art imagery, vases, throws or rugs e.t.c.) that will create juxtapositions with any design elements you choose to accentuate.
 This will create a highly sophisticated interior where the resulting depth and definition will totally upgrade your decorating style.

 I’m a true believer in the power of colors.
 Without colors I would probably be in a state of depression.
 As a matter of fact, everyone would go a little mental without them.
 Colors make everything so much more interesting.
 Therefore, I try to mix and fuse them everywhere just like nature has already done so for us.
 And when I need to step up the design scheme with color, then I love using color blocking.

 With the use of several key colors, anyone can create contrasts that project space volumes, textures, add intensity or serenity to any surrounding.
 My ultimate goal is to create a synthesis and not simply a harmony of grey shades or white tints (I reserve such color palette schemes for very specific theme-projects like doing an all white interior design).

 However, it always amazes me how hard I have to convince people to open their minds and broaden their comfort zones when it comes to colors.
 (This might be a good time to read a post about comfort zones).
 But do you want to know something that I find even more amazing?
 Children — who have no reservations whatsoever in mixing any and every color in every possible way.
 Don’t you love that about them?
 Their psychology is so easy going, transparent and clear of prejudice – true free spirits – with a fearless attitude and I think we should be too!

 A touch of a contrasting color here and there can make all the difference in the world.
-I guarantee you that it will rock and rattle your psychology (in a good sense).
+I guarantee you that it will rock your style and rattle your psychology (in a good sense).
 After all we live in a world of colors!